safespring/web/content/blogg/2022-03-terraform-module.md

-When applied, this code will create a compute instance with the name hello-safespring, operating system ubuntu 20.04, from a flavor with the local disk, 2 VCPUS and 4 GB of RAM.
-It will be attached to the default network which gives the instance a public IPv6 address and a private IPv4 address.
-The instance will have no data disks and will be a member of the `default` security group which will contain rules that allow traffic from the instance to the world on IPv4 and IPv6 (egress).
-Since the flavor is of type local disk, the disk_size parameter will be ignored and the local NVMe disk that is defined in the flavor (100GB) will be used for the Ubuntu operating system.
+When applied, this code will create a compute instance with the name hello-safespring, operating system ubuntu 20.04, from a flavor with the local disk, 2 VCPUS, and 4 GB of RAM.
+It will be attached to the default network, which gives the instance a public IPv6 address and a private IPv4 address.
+The instance will have no data disks and will be a member of the `default` security group, which will contain rules that allow traffic from the instance to the world on IPv4 and IPv6 (egress).
+Since the flavor is of type local disk, the disk_size parameter will be ignored, and the local NVMe disk defined in the flavor (100GB) will be used for the Ubuntu operating system.

 The `config_drive` parameter is rarely used.
-If you don't know what it is used for you can safely leave the default (false).
-For the `role` and `wg_ip` parameters we'll leave the explanation until later.
+If you don't know what it is used for, you can safely leave the default (false).
+For the `role` and `wg_ip` parameters, we'll leave the explanation until later.

 ### [Ex2][ex2]: A set of 3 instances using count
 [ex2]: https://github.com/safespring-community/terraform-modules/blob/main/examples/v2-compute-instance-set-with-count/main.tf

-Code:
 ```
 module my_sf_instances {
    count           = 3